petalv/snakebot/client/src/main/javascript/ReadMe.md

 to form a puny brain or...a sentient life form.
 It's all up to you.
 Now, if you have forgotten all those classes
 in artifical intelligence and discrete mathematics from uni there is still some hope for you.
 Enter the *::MapUtils*
 (see domain/mapUtils.js).
 This little helper contains some crufty functions for calculating routes and distances.
 Use it, or not...you sturdy computer science genious you...ggrrrrr.
 Uhm, well.

+Oh and by the way, you need to issue your move before the next game tick.
+Otherwise your snake will just keep going in the same direction as it did the last tick.
+Hmm that reminds me of a song; 'Right, right goes your snake, gently down the grid, merrily merrily, merrily, merrily until it KA-SCHMACK HITS THE WALL'.
+It's such a sad song.

 ## Analysing the game